This document was last updated on September 27th 2018.

-This privacy notice provides you with details of how we collect and process your personal data through your use of our site www.sparkedpassion.com and as a client/customer of Sparked Passion, including any information you may provide through our site when you purchase a product or service, sign up to our newsletter or take part in a prize draw or competition.
+This privacy notice provides you with details of how your personal data is collected and processed through your use of this Site, https://ww.sparkedpassion.com and as a client/customer of Sparked Passion Ltd, including any information you may provide through the Site when you purchase a product or service from us, sign up to our newsletter or take part in a prize draw or competition.

 If you have any questions about this privacy notice, please contact us using the details set out below: